Davmuz/phraw/docs/installation.rst

 Installation
 ============

-Phraw depend on external libraries but no one is required.
+Phraw depends on external libraries but no one is required.
 It is suggested to download and install `Smarty <http://www.smarty.net/>`_ as template engine because it is fast, powerful and easy to use.

 Quick installation
 ------------------